Politics of Norfolk Island: Relationship with Australia

+The Norfolk Island Legislative Assembly decided to hold a referendum on the proposal in 2015.
+Voters were asked if Norfolk Islanders should freely determine their political status, their economic, social and cultural development, and to "be consulted at referendum or plebiscite on the future model of governance for Norfolk Island before such changes are acted upon by the Australian parliament."
+The outcome of the referendum was a 68% 'Yes' vote.
+The Norfolk Island Chief Minister said that "the referendum results blow a hole in Canberra's assertion that the reforms introduced before the Australian Parliament that propose abolishing the Legislative Assembly and Norfolk Island Parliament were overwhelmingly supported by the people of Norfolk Island".

+The Norfolk Island Legislation Amendment Bill 2015 passed the Australian Parliament on 14 May 2015 (Assented on 26 May 2015) abolishing self-government on Norfolk Island and transferring Norfolk Island into a council as part of New South Wales law.
+From 1 July 2016 Norfolk Island legislation was transferred to New South Wales and subject to NSW legislation.
+From 1 July 2016, the Norfolk Island Regional Council was established to govern Norfolk Island at the local level as a local government area subject to the laws of New South Wales.

 Changes from July 2016

 Residents of Norfolk Island who are citizens of Australia and meet the normal enrolment requirements are required to enrol to vote in Australian federal and once enrolled must vote.
 393 people voted at the polling booths on Norfolk Island for the Canberra electorate at the 2016 Federal election, with 16.5% of votes being informal.
 777 Norfolk Island residents were on the Commonwealth electoral roll as of 1 April 2019, and 669 people voted at the booths on Norfolk Island in the 2019 Federal election in the newly created Bean electorate, with 17.8% of votes being informal.

 The election for the inaugural Norfolk Island Regional Council occurred on 28 May 2016, with the new council taking office on 1 July 2016.
 Three of the five councilors elected supported self-determination.

-From 1 July 2016, Norfolk Island residents came under Australian levies, personal or business income and corporation taxation by the Australian Tax Office.
+From 1 July 2016, Norfolk Island residents came under Australian levies, personal or business income and corporation taxation by the Australian Taxation Office.
 Also both Centrelink and Medicare will apply to Norfolk Island.
 In addition, flights between mainland Australia and Norfolk Island became classified as domestic not international meaning a passport was no longer required by visiting Australian citizens.
 Despite New South Wales laws being applied on Norfolk Island, residents are not eligible to vote in New South Wales elections.

+State-based services switch to Queensland from 2022

+Since 1 January 2022, Queensland has provided state-based services directly for Norfolk Island, taking over from New South Wales.